ucan-wg/spec/README.md

 * Multibase: [`b` base32](https://github.com/multiformats/multibase/blob/master/multibase.csv#L12)
 * Multicodec: [`0x55` raw data](https://github.com/multiformats/multicodec/blob/master/table.csv#L39)

 The resolution of these addresses is left to the implementation and end-user, and MAY (non-exclusively) includes the following: local store, a distributed hash table (DHT), gossip network, or RESTful service.
+Please refer to [§7](#7-token-resolution) for more.

 ## 5.7 Revocation